 POBLACION AREA MAP

 Here’s a map I created to help familiarize you with the Poblacion area.
 It includes all three hotels as well as the restaurants recommended in our Poblacion food crawl guide.
-If for some reason you can’t see the map below, then you can click on the link to open it up in Sygic Travel.

 As described up top, many travelers gloss over Manila.
 It may not be as beautiful as other destinations in the Philippines but I hope this guide convinces you that my city has a lot to offer if you give it a chance.
 If you have any questions, then please feel free to post them in the comment section below or join our Facebook Travel Group.
 We’d love to hear from you.